wmeints/azuremeetup-machinelearning/challenge-1/README.md

 **Tip** Hover over the columns to find out more about the values in the column.

-### Bonus: Can the date column be fixed in the datasource?
+### Bonus objective: Can the date column be fixed in the datasource?
 There is a date column in the dataset that doesn't look right.
 It is marked as a string, but as you may have noticed it is a date/time encoded in a specific way.